22-2/obsidian-on-demand-plugins/README.md

 Lazy load plugins by caching their commands.
 Plugins are enabled on-demand when you trigger their commands (or open specific views), keeping startup fast.

-**Important note #1**: It may take up to 2 restarts of Obsidian to see the full speed increase, if it's the first time you're using the plugin.
-This will only be an issue on the first install.
+**Important note #1**: After clicking **Apply changes**, Obsidian will restart once to apply the speed increase.
+This is only necessary after making changes to your plugin loading modes.

 **Important note #2**: There is no way for this plugin to know if you've manually disabled or enabled a plugin.
 If you want disabling a plugin to persist through an Obsidian restart, make sure you disable it inside Lazy Loader's settings page rather than simply disabling the plugin in Obsidian's plugins page.